-MON_DEFL_FWDCHECK_CMNTS: This table contains comments from the results of the analysis of section homogeneity, nonrepresentative test pit and section data, and structural capacity from the FWDCHECK program.
+MON_DEFL_FWDCHECK_CMNTS: This table has been removed from the standard data release.
+It contained comments from the results of the analysis of section homogeneity, non-representative test pit and section data, and structural capacity from the FWDCHECK program.
 Use of the FWDCHECK program was discontinued by the LTPP program.
-Users interested in these data are cautioned that the table storage structure does not permit a direct association with the deflection measurement data set that the calculations are based on.
+The primary flaw with this table was that it did not allow a direct association with the deflection data set that the calculations were based on.

-9.5 BACKCALCULATION TABLES
+9.6 BACKCALCULATION TABLES

 In 1997, data were extracted from the deflection data tables for backcalculation of material properties of layers in the pavement structure.
-The data used in these computations and their results are stored in tables whose names begin with either MON_DEFL_FLX or MON_DEFL_RGD.
-The MON_DEFL_FLX tables contain the inputs and results of the layered elastic analysis conducted on both flexible and rigid pavement structures.
-The MON_DEFL_RGD tables contain the inputs and results of slab analysis based on plate theory that was conducted on PCC-surfaced pavement structures.
+The data used in these computations and their results were stored in tables whose names begin with either MON_DEFL_FLX or MON_DEFL_RGD.
+The MON_DEFL_FLX tables contained the inputs and results of the layered elastic analysis conducted on both flexible and rigid pavement structures.
+The MON_DEFL_RGD tables contained the inputs and results of slab analysis based on plate theory that was conducted on PCC-surfaced pavement structures.
 LTPP analysis contractors performed these computations.
 References to publications documenting these analytical procedures can be found on the LTPP Web site.

+Data Release 20, September 2005, was the last release of the backcalculation results to minimize the maintenance costs to keep these tables synchronized with changes to the FWD data.
 These computations were performed external to the database and have not been updated.
 At this time, available FWD and related pavement structure data greatly exceed the volume of data available at the time of the data extraction for these data.
 Furthermore, over time, other problems have been found in the data set that could affect the results.
 Users of these data are cautioned to fully evaluate the terms of the calculation and the current status of the raw data used in the calculations.
+Data users interested in this data should request a copy of the Standard Data Release 20 from LTPP Customer Service.